 VERDICTS BY NUMBERS

 New figures are always updated under Number of EU laws.

-In establishing these verdicts, the Court has been assisted by 3,326 preliminary statements from its advocates-generals.
+In deciding on these verdicts, the Court has been assisted by 3326 preliminary statements from its advocates-general.
 These normally conform to what the Court later decides, but not necessarily so.

 The EU Court is based in Luxembourg.
 The Court adjudicates on cases under the EU treaties.
 It is the final interpreter of EU legal disputes under the treaties and its decisions cannot be appealed against.
 It is therefore the supreme court of the European Union.

 It adjudicates on cases brought before it by citizens or associations, by member states against one another, by member states against the EU institutions and vice versa, and by EU institutions against one another.

 The Court consists of one judge from each member state and eight advocates-general, who prepare the cases.
 It is divided into chambers.

 The Court has been a major influence in interpreting the treaties in ways that have effectively extended EU competence to the widest possible extent.
 In 1964 in the Costa vs. Enel case it decided that EU law must have primacy over national law.

 In 1970 in the Internationale Handelsgesellschaft and Simmenthal cases it decided that EU law also might over-ride national constitutions.

 The language of the Court is French.
 Its deliberations are in private and the Court does not publish dissenting votes.